 Wilhelm Grewe (1860 - ____)*

 Body lost or destroyed

-Specifically: May of been unable to retrieve his body form the bottom of the water well.
+Specifically: May of not been unable to retrieve his body form the bottom of the water well.

 Created by: Our Family History